Fitness Trackers: Smart or Distracting and Dangerous?

 Fitbit Radiation Measurements

 The radiation was measured from a Fitbit Tracker.
-Although this is not a certified reading it does give some idea of the amount of radiation emitted.
+Although this is not a certified reading it does give some idea of the amount of radiation emitted, indicating concern for long term use.